Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/using-placeholders.md

 <br/><br/>

-This is an example of a static placeholder and if you look at the Layout.tsx in the XM Cloud Foundation Head Starter Kit the Placeholder component is used to render the root placeholders for the application.
+This is an example of a static placeholder and if you look at the Layout.tsx in the Starter Kit the Placeholder component is used to render the root placeholders for the application.

 ```typescript
 <div className={mainClassPageEditing}>